markwkidd/cushaw-handbook/growing/seed-saving.md

 ## Processing seeds

 Going to Seed has published [a standalone guide to saving squash seeds](https://goingtoseed.org/pages/processing-squash-seeds) which offers two overall options depending on your preferences and circumstances.
-Both the 'dry' and 'wet' processes can be used with cushaw.
+Both the 'dry' and 'wet' processes can be used with cushaw seeds.

-## Dry enough to snap
+## Humid climates: dry enough to snap

-Regardless of the cleaning method, it's essential that the seeds be very dry before storage.
-Seeds are dry enough when they snap crisply if bent in half.

-Climate, and humidity in particular, is an important consideration for drying seeds.
+Climate is an important consideration for drying seeds.
+In humid climates, a dehydrator set to 100 degrees or less can help seeds dry enough for storage.
+Some seed savers employ reusable desiccants to mitigate humidity.

 Working Food, in Florida, USA, [reports in their seed drying fact sheet](https://workingfood.org/wp-content/uploads/2020/04/Seed-Drying-Fact-Sheet.pdf) that humidity is their biggest obstacle to seed longevity.
 In that area, where ambient humidity ranges from 50%-100% depending on the season, seeds never reach Working Food's recommended dryness of 35% or lower via air drying.

-Many seed savers use locations near a fan, or on top of the refrigerator, or near a heating or cooling vent, where circulating air helps the drying process.
-While some guides for seed saving discourage the use of a dehydrator out of concern for accidentally harming the seeds, seed savers like myself in humid climates have found dehydrators generally safe to use.
+It's essential that the seeds be very dry before storage.
+Seeds are dry enough when they snap crisply if bent in half.Many seed savers use locations near a fan, or on top of the refrigerator, or near a heating or cooling vent, where circulating air helps the drying process.

+### Using a dehydrator

-In Eastern Kentucky, it's relatively easy to dry seeds during the winter when heaters keep the air dry inside.
-In Spring and Fall, I sometimes use a dehydrator on its minimum setting of 95 degrees Fahrenheit, a setting I have found to be safe for squash seeds.
-As part of [the report from the ECHO Community seed bank about their humid climate dehydration trials](https://www.echocommunity.org/en/resources/d3595b7a-30c1-40c0-a18d-635c51f2f9ac) in Thailand, they indicate that 100 degrees Fahrenheit or lower is safe for seeds from most crops.
+While some guides for seed saving discourage the use of a dehydrator out of concern for accidentally harming the seeds, seed savers in humid climates have found dehydrators safe for squash seeds when used at low temperatures.
+[The report from the ECHO Community seed bank about their humid climate dehydration trials](https://www.echocommunity.org/en/resources/d3595b7a-30c1-40c0-a18d-635c51f2f9ac) in Thailand indicates that 100 degrees Fahrenheit or lower is safe for seeds from most crops.

-If you are using a dehydrator to dry seeds for the first time, consider running the dehydrator an hour at a time so you can check the drying progress.
-In my climate, air-dried seeds typically need about two hours in the dehydrator before going into long-term storage.
+If you are using a dehydrator to dry seeds for the first time, consider running the dehydrator for one hour at a time so you can check the drying progress.
+In a humid climate, air-dried seeds may only need two or three hours in the dehydrator before going into long-term storage.

 ## Storing squash seeds